 What Is Emotional Intelligence (EI)?
-Definitions and Meaning
+Definitions, Models, and Skills

 Emotional intelligence has been discussed for several decades now — in psychology, education, and the workplace.
 But what does emotional intelligence actually mean?